Xt-EHR Metadata Standards

 The information models approach used by Xt-EHR for EHDS follows ISO 13972 "Health informatics — Clinical information models — Characteristics, structures and requirements."

-Information models are published in Xt-EHR Information Models repository.
+Common data models for the Xt-EHR specifications are published in Xt-EHR Information Models repository.

-FHIR Implementation Guide for publishing information models is based on FHIR R5 version (or any other newest current version).
-This does not imply that the actual implementations would have to use the same FHIR version or FHIR.
+FHIR Implementation Guide for publishing information models is based on current FHIR R5 release, but this does not imply that the actual implementations would have to use the same FHIR version or FHIR.

 Comparison of different data types standards.
 Complete mappings between the chosen approach and FHIR data types.